-Does your little one get frustrated every time you place them on their tummy?
+Does your little one get frustrated, cry, or scream every time you place them on their tummy?
 If so, have no fear!
-We have some awesome alternative positions, tips, and tricks to help tummy time become an enjoyable activity for both you and your baby.
+We have some awesome alternative positions, tummy time tips, and tricks to help tummy time become an enjoyable activity for both you and your baby.

 Are you wondering how to get baby to like tummy time?
 Try these tummy time tips below to motivate your baby!